Albert Thurgood: Football career

 On leaving school, he joined the Essendon Football Club in the Victorian Football Association (VFA).
 He was ideally suited to Australian Rules football due to his stature; six-foot tall, weighing 12 stone and extremely agile.

 Although he was a solid all-round player, he excelled at accurate, long goal-kicking.
 He was the first player to kick more than 50 goals in a single season (1892) and then surpassed his own record by kicking more than 60 goals in each of the two consecutive seasons (1893 and 1894).
 In one notable instance, he scored a place point from 60 yards out.

 He played 151 games in his career: 57 VFA games, 46 VFL games, and 48 games with Fremantle in Western Australia (1895-1897).

-He was named Champion of the Colony for two consecutive years (1893 and 1894) and again in 1901.
-In 1901, was also named Essendon’s Best and Fairest in the first year that award was presented.
+Thurgood was named Champion of the Colony for two consecutive years (1893 and 1894) and again in 1901.
+In 1901, he was also named Essendon’s Best and Fairest in the first year that award was presented.